Jamrud (band): Success

 Jamrud matured music and appearance under the care of the Log Zhelebour record label.
 The sale of Jamrud's first album, Nekad (1996), achieved sales of 150 thousand in a short time.
 Their success continued with their second album, Putri (1997), whose sales figure reached 300 thousand pieces.
 Big profits from the sale of Emerald albums continued until they released Terima Kasih (1998).
 The album was very popular among the young generation of Indonesia at that time, especially through the song "Berakit-rakit" and "Terima Kasih", so it sold up to touch the number 800 thousand pieces, a very remarkable achievement for the sale of rock music albums in Indonesia at that time, award as the Best AMI Award 1999 Rock Group.

 The culmination of Jamrud's commercial success is the album Ningrat (2000) which recorded sales of two million pieces in Indonesia with the popularity of the singles "Surti-Tejo" and "Pelangi di Matamu" in Indonesia.
 Ningrats album recorded history by winning 5 AMI Award 2000 awards for the rock group.

-The success of Ningrats album made Log Zhelebour bring Jamrud recordings at Studios 301 in Sydney, Australia and released the album Sydney 090102 (2002) by recording quite spectacular sales more than 1,4 million copies with hits from "Waktuku Mandi" and "Selamat Ulang Tahun" which are still popular and sung everyone celebrates birthdays.
-This album was awarded as the Best AMI Award 2002 Rock Group and 2002 Gen-B, Jamrud still dominated the recording industry and the show industry with the most expensive honorariums.
+The success of Ningrats album made Log Zhelebour bring Jamrud recordings at Studios 301 in Sydney, Australia and released the album Sydney 090102 (2002) The album sold over 1.4 million copies and included hits such as "Waktuku Mandi" and "Selamat Ulang Tahun."
+Following its success, Jamrud was awarded the Best Rock Album award at Anugerah Musik Indonesia 2002.

 The success they have achieved cannot be separated from an unexpected event.
 In August 1999, Fitrah Alamsyah died of an overdose of illegal drugs followed by Sandy Handoko who died in October 2000.
 News of their deaths shocked the Indonesian music industry at that time.
 Sandy's position was later replaced by Suherman Husin.
 Fitrah was not replaced by anyone, to respect his dying wish, "If I die, you may not replace me (in one formation)".
 Therefore, during the time Suherman was the drummer, there was no replacement guitarist.